sydcarter99/COMP-2710/README.md

 # COMP-2710
 Software Construction

-\nProjects from COMP 2710 spring of 2021
+Projects from COMP 2710 spring of 2021